KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NFL by fewieden](https://github.com/fewieden/MMM-NFL)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-NFTcollections by TemianMihai](https://github.com/TemianMihai/MMM-NFTcollections)